Sam-nolimit/Finvest-Usermanagement-service/readme.md

 # 2. User Authentication and Authorization System

 ## Overview
-This project implements a RESTful API a user authentication and authorization system using Spring Boot and Spring Security.
+This project implements a user authentication and authorization system using Spring Boot and Spring Security.
 It is utilizes a relational database(postgres) for data storage.
 ## Table of Contents
 - [Setup Instructions](#setup-instructions)
 - [API Endpoints](#api-endpoints)